 Both caffeinated and non-caffeinated moringa tea can be considered to be the best tea for intermittent fasting.
 Caffeinated tea might be better if you are experiencing an energy crash, especially when you start fasting.
 Herbal tea may be better suited if you do not feel low levels of energy but are hungry.
 It is advisable to consume herbal tea during the late hours of the day and caffeinated tea in the morning.

 By improving the overall results of fasting and making it easier to transition into the fasting process, moringa tea cements itself as the best tea for intermittent fasting.
 It can be a powerful supplement to intermittent fasting by increasing the benefits obtained by the eating pattern.
+Want to try for yourself?
+Try our top rated moringa teas (Strawberry, Mango, and Turmeric) and discover a new level of tea.

 Miracle Tree® products are not intended to diagnose, treat, cure, or prevent any disease.
 While there is promising research currently evaluating moringa and other similar products, we rather focus on their nutritional qualities.